kraglalbert/kraglalbert.github.io/resume.md

 <h1>projects:</h1>

 - **Hack IX ’18:** Won 1st place with an app that used machine learning to analyze and offer feedback on a user’s speech patterns, with the main use case being a public speaking/presentation coaching tool.
+- **Budgie**: Developed a web application that allows individuals to keep track of their monthly expenses.
 - **Profound Sound (iOS App):** Created to help amateur guitarists configure their guitar recording setup.
 Was available on the App Store from 2014 to 2016.
 - **Get J&uuml;ge (iOS App):** Created to help users track progress for each exercise in their workout.
-- **Roomie.io**: Developed a web application that allows roommates to keep track of shared expenses.
 - **git-simple**: Created a command-line tool with custom commands to simplify common git workflows and operations.
 - **McGillUltimate.ca:** Part of the development team working on the <a href="https://mcgillultimate.ca" target="_blank">website</a> for McGill’s Ultimate Frisbee team.